dylan-chong/engr201-assignments/Case Study.md

 Windows - i.e. not Microsoft's latest version of Windows, Windows 10 [5].

 There are a few disadvantages to installing the latest operating system.
-Firstly, there is potentially large amount of work required to update a large number of computers.
+Firstly, there is potentially significant amount of work and time required to update a large number of computers - this would be problematic for a hospital that needs as computer systems to be constantly available for the hospital to run.
 Secondly, any existing, multiple-year-long contracts with Microsoft for using a specific operating system could inhibit upgrades.
 Lastly, application software that Wellington Hospital uses may not have been tested thoroughly on, or support, the newest operating systems.

 ## Educate Staff to Recognise Phishing Attacks

-- Making employees part of the security plan [15] **TODO NEXT**
-    - 'Customers should use vigilance when opening documents from untrusted or unknown sources.'
-[17]

 Multiple sources recommend that staff should be careful when opening email attachments, especially when the email was sent from an unfamiliar or